 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Add the dry ingredients – flour, baking soda, and salt.
+In a large bowl mix together the butter, brown sugar, sugar, egg, and vanilla.
+Then add the dry ingredients – flour, baking soda, and salt.
 Mix on low speed, or stir, until just combined.
+At this point the dough will be pretty soft, but that’s perfectly fine and how we want it.

 The best gluten-free cookies have slightly crisp edges, soft, chewy middles, and smooth, sweet flavor.
 Unfortunately many recipes suffer from being overly greasy, excessive spreading or a gritty, ricey texture.
+I’ve discovered three simple tricks to avoid these issues ever again!

 - Quality gluten-free flour – While all purpose GF flours make it easy to convert recipes, there is quite a difference in how they perform.
 For cookies in particular, I recommend Cup4Cup brand for best texture and flavor.